amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

             - this is where the gain comes from most.
         - add that consistency loss -> 42.8
         - add extra training image -> 43.8
-- Learning Efficient Detector with Semi-supervised Adaptive Distillation
-    - arxiv 1/2019. not find if it is in peer-reviewed conf/journal
-- Mask Guided Knowledge Distillation for Single Shot Detector
-    - icme 2019
-    - previous methods focus on the region features to be aligned between the teacher's and the student's.
-This paper combines the global feature alignment and this local feature assignments.
-    - Based on SSD
-    - with global feature alignment, it is 54.6%.
-The baseline is not reported by not aligning the feature. with the global + local feature alignment, it is 56.88%.
-- GAN-Knowledge Distillation for one-stage Object Detection
-    - arxiv only, 7/2019
-    - the paper is not ready at all. some experiments are missing, some table are not fully filled.
-    - the idea is interesting.
-It has a discriminator to predict whether the feature is from teacher or from student, which guides teh student network to mimic teacher's behavior.
-- Distilling Object Detectors with Fine-grained Feature Imitation
-    - CVPR 19
-    - almost the same with Mimicking Very Efficient Network for Object Detection(cvpr17) except that, in Mimicking, it uses the proposal to crop the region; while in this paper, it expands the region more, i.e. align the features within the neighbor of the target position.
-      Specifically, for each ground-truth box, it first finds the position with highest objectness; then the objectness is multiplied by 0.5 as the threshold to filter all non-target region; finally the features within the target regions are aligned.
-    - Experiment
-        - it also compares the case of aligning the full feature, whose accuracy loses 8.9 point; while aligning the features within a sub region increases the accuracy by 5.2 point.
-The baseline accuracy is 62.63.
-- Quantization Mimic: Towards Very Tiny CNN for Object Detection
-    - ECCV 18
-    - the paper is similar with mimiking features for object detection, where the roi feature is aligned for student's from teachers.
-The difference is that the feature is quantized before aligning, but there is no clue on how the network is learned, since the quantization operation will give 0 gradient.

 - Fitnets: Hints for thin deep nets
     - ICLR 2015
     - Novelty